-The Burlington Expanded Learning Opportunities Program fosters the social and academic success of over 1,600 BSD students annually through quality afterschool and summer programming in an environment that creates lasting connections with peers, adults, and the community.
+Burlington Expanded Learning Opportunities fosters the social and academic success of over 1,600 BSD students annually through quality afterschool and summer programming in an environment that creates lasting connections with peers, adults, and the community.
 The program serves K-12 students, operating every day after school until 5:30 p.m. and for five weeks in the summer.

 Programs provide a range of activities from academic support and recreation, to student leadership and community service learning.
 Each program also works closely with more than 50 community partners to provide opportunities such as sailing, woodworking, environmental education, LEGO Robotics, art, and more.
-Visit www.bsdvt.org/expanded-learning or contact Christy Gallese, Director of Expanded Learning Opportunities, for registration information and other questions at (802) 540-0285, ext.
+Visit www.bsdvt.org/expanded-learning for registration information, or call (802) 540-0285, ext.
 71200.